STEPS FOR SUCCESS

-It is very important to be sure the school is a good fit academically, and in terms of size, scope, location etc. Visiting the school’s main page (outside of athletics) provides valuable information and you can often see virtual tours and other online resources that provide additional information about the school.
+It is essential to be sure the school is a good fit academically and in terms of size, scope, location, etc. Visiting the school’s main page (outside of athletics) provides valuable information, and you can often see virtual tours and other online resources that provide additional information about the school.

 For athletics information, visit a school's athletic website to find out the head coach or assistant coach to contact.
-This information may not be listed on the Men’s or Women’s soccer pages directly, but can usually be found in the Athletics Directory or Department Directory on the athletics page.
+This information may not be listed on the Men’s or Women’s soccer pages directly but is usually in the Athletics Directory or Department Directory on the athletics page.

-Be sure to read through some of the articles on the Men’s or Women’s soccer websites to gain an understanding of which positions a program may be recruiting, how successful the program is, the competition, which conference they play in, and how much travel can be expected.
+Be sure to read through some of the articles on the Men’s or Women’s soccer websites to gain an understanding of which positions a program may be recruiting, how successful the program is, the competition, which conference they play in, and how much travel you can expect.

-Another great resource is to talk to current and former players who've already been through the recruiting process at that particular university.
-You can get player referrals directly from the school, or perhaps do a search for athletes who've played at the university on social networking sites such as MySpace and Face book.
+Another valuable resource is to talk to current and former players at that university.
+You can get player referrals directly from the school, or perhaps search athletes who've played at the university on social networking sites such as MySpace and Face book.
 Contact those players and explain that you're interested in attending their alma mater and ask if they have any tips or information about the program.
-This is a great way to hear the experiences of former player’s, and to gain information that cannot be found on the website.
+This is a great way to hear the experiences of former players and to gain information that is not on the website.

 REGISTER WITH THE NCAA ELIGIBILITY CENTER

-The registration process is fairly simple; the fee is $50 and requires a Social Security number.
+The registration process is relatively simple; the fee is $50 and requires a Social Security number.
 Athletes should be sure to register by their Junior Year.
-For more detailed information, view the NCAA ELIGIBILITY CENTER and OTHER RESOURCES posted to the Athletes Resources regarding the NCAA Eligibility Center
+For more detailed information, view the NCAA ELIGIBILITY CENTER and OTHER RESOURCES posted to the Athletes Resources regarding the NCAA Eligibility Center.

 CREATE A VIDEO

 Video is a great way to spark interest from college coaches.
-Rarely, will a college coach make a decision on a player from their video alone; however, it is often the first step in generating interest, and having that coach come out to watch you play.
-Keep your video short, simple and as professional-looking as possible.
+Rarely, will a college coach decide on a player from their video alone; however, it is often the first step in generating interest and having that coach come out to watch you play.
+Keep your video short, simple, and as professional-looking as possible.

-After creating your video, it is important to consider that sending a DVD of your video to college coaches nationwide cannot only be costly, but also a cumbersome process.
-On the receiving end, college coaches are inundated with player videos daily, many of which are not opened and viewed immediately, if ever.
+After creating your video, it is essential to consider that sending a DVD of your video to college coaches nationwide can be not only costly but also a cumbersome process.
+On the receiving end, players are inundating college coaches with videos daily, many of which are not opened and viewed immediately, if ever.

 HOW TO CONTACT COACHES

-With the recruiting process beginning earlier each year, it's probably a good idea to begin contacting coaches in the summer before your sophomore year.
-The reality is that many coaches prefer to be contacted electronically simply because it allows them to keep a record of your contacts, and to refer back to emails for showcase games and schedules.
+With the recruiting process beginning earlier each year, it's probably a good idea to start contacting coaches in the summer before your sophomore year.
+The reality is that many coaches prefer to be contacted electronically merely because it allows them to keep a record of your contacts, and to refer back to emails for showcase games and schedules.

-A copy of your recruiting video or a link where they can view your video--the latter quickly becoming a popular choice with coaches--as well as a recruiting resume with details such as stats, honors, academic data and contact information for your club coaches and high school coaches should also be included.
+Include a copy of your recruiting video or a link where they can view your video.
+You should also send a recruiting resume.
+Be sure to add details such as stats, honors, academic data, and contact information for your club coaches and high school coaches.

 After sending an email with the information outlined above, it also makes sense to contact the coach by phone to follow up.
-It is a good policy to have the athlete contact the coach directly; coaches prefer to hear from players (and not parents claiming their child is the next Mia Hamm or David Beckham).
-This also allows for coaches to get to know players on a personal basis, and allows young athletes to take ownership in the recruiting process.
-Writing down some questions to ask before making the phone call is a useful way to stay on track during the conversation and ensure that athletes get important information out of their phone calls to coaches.
+It is an excellent policy to have the athlete contact the coach directly; coaches prefer to hear from players (and not parents claiming their child is the next Mia Hamm or David Beckham).
+This also allows coaches to get to know players on a personal basis and enable young athletes to take ownership of the recruiting process.
+Writing down some questions to ask before making the phone call is a useful way to stay on track during the conversation and ensure that athletes get essential information out of their phone calls to coaches.

 ATTEND A COLLEGE SOCCER CAMP

-Summer Soccer Camps generally serve two different functions: to help an athlete get better and to help an athlete get noticed.
-For your top choices in schools (that you believe you can realistically attend) signing up for their summer soccer camp is a great way to get additional exposure throughout an entire week of training, and is also a great opportunity for players to interact and get to know the soccer coaching staff.
+Summer Soccer Camps generally serve two different functions: to assist an athlete get better and to help an athlete get noticed.
+For your top choices in schools (that you believe you can realistically attend), signing up for their summer soccer camp is a great way to get additional exposure throughout an entire week of training, Camps are also a great opportunity for players to interact and get to know the soccer coaching staff.

-If you do not have a relationship or an established rapport with the institution before attending camp, the chances of getting recruited solely through the camp process is small (less than 5%).
-However, the networking and experience of certain camps is an important consideration, even though they may not get recruited to that particular school.
-A player may not get an offer from Notre Dame simply by attending one of their camps; however, this doesn't mean the coaches running the camp can't point you toward an opening at a different university (or theirs).
+If you do not have a relationship or an established rapport with the institution before attending camp, the chances of getting recruited solely through the camp process are small (less than 5%).
+However, the networking and experience of specific camps is an important consideration, even though they may not get recruited to that particular school.
+A player may not get an offer from Notre Dame by merely attending one of their camps; however, this doesn't mean the coaches running the camp can't point you toward an opening at a different university (or theirs).

-In order to choose the camps that make the most sense you must consider what end result you would like to come from the camp experience.
-If you have an established rapport with the institution, a likely result of the additional exposure through their summer camp could be a college scholarship offer, or additional recruiting interest.
-If you do not have an established rapport with an institution, try to attend some of the largest camps from the top universities; often those camps employ several college coaches on their camp staff from other universities, providing you with the best chance at exposure throughout the camp week.
+To choose the camps that make the most sense, you must consider what result you would like to come from the camp experience.
+If you have an established rapport with the institution, a benefit of the additional exposure through their summer camp could be a college scholarship offer or other recruiting interest.
+If you do not have an established rapport with an institution, try to attend some of the largest camps from the top universities.
+Often those camps employ several college coaches on their camp staff from other universities, providing you with the best chance at exposure throughout the camp week.